 This course considers geometry from several perspectives: the classical, axiomatic approach, analytic methods linking geometry to algebra, and the modern theory of geometric transformations.
 Topics include Euclidean and non-Euclidean geometries, constructions, similarity, trigonometry, transformations, and symmetries.
 The history of geometry and key historical figures in its development are emphasized, as are connections between geometry and other branches of mathematics.
 Prerequisite: Math 127 or approval of the department chairperson.
-Alternate years: Offered Spring 2014.
+Alternate years: Offered Spring 2016.

-MATH 237 - Mathematics for the Physical Sciences I (3)
+MATH 237 - Applied Linear Algebra (3)